 The Title IX and 504 Coordinator oversees resolution of HDSM complaints, training, and policy implementation at the College.
-The Title IX and 504 Coordinator is responsible for addressing systematic problems at the institution involving HDSM and is available to meet with any individual in the problems.
+The Title IX and 504 Coordinator is responsible for addressing systematic problems at the institution involving HDSM and is available to meet with any individual in the community regarding concerns about issues, processes, incidents, patterns, or problems.
 All reports of HDSM must be directed to the Title IX and 504 Coordinator or other designated officials as indicated in the policy.